decretist/Dissertation/Chapter1/chapter1.md

 the *Collection in Nine Books* (*9L*).[^47]

-By the end of the Patristic period, the canons of the ecumenical and of the historically important provincial councils constituted a substantial body of canon law, which were gathered into collections such as the *Collectio Dionysiana* (ca. 500).
+By the end of the Patristic period, the canons of the ecumenical and of historically important provincial councils constituted a substantial body of canon law, which were gathered into collections such as the *Collectio Dionysiana* (ca. 500).
 A later revision of the *Dionysiana*, the *Collectio Dionysio-Hadriana* (774), exercised